Car Audio Grounding Guide - How to Get a Better Amp Ground

 How Long Should an Amp Ground Wire Be?

-A shorter ground wire can help reduce resistance if the ground location is strong.
-But short does not mean you should choose a bad ground point just because it is close.
+A short ground wire can help reduce resistance if the ground point is strong.
+But that does not mean you should choose a bad ground point just because it is close.
+A weak bracket, painted seat bolt, thin panel, or rusty location can still cause problems even with a short wire.

-The goal is a short ground wire connected to a strong location.
+The goal is a short ground wire connected to a strong ground location.

 Should the Ground Wire Match the Power Wire?